At Skin Analytics research is at the very core of everything that we do.

 We’re just finished the world’s first clinical trial for AI melanoma detection across 7 NHS hospitals, led by the Royal Free London.

-The study was designed by leading clinicians to ensure that results truly represent the efficacy of our solution.
-We look forward to be able to share those results with you in early 2019.
+The study was designed by leading clinicians to ensure that results truly represent the efficacy of our solution compared to clinicians in a realistic setting.
+We will be publishing the paper on this study shortly.

 We partnered with Advance Queensland under an Ignite Grant and are conducting a study into the health economic benefits of using DERM to help detect skin cancer in primary care.